-Benjamin Cooper Gould graduated in fall 2021 with a Bachelor’s of Science in Politics, Philosophy & Economics, and a Master’s Degree in Public Policy.
-He was a member of the first class of students to enter Northeastern as a PPE major, and he immediately found a home, both in the program, and in the Philosophy and Religion Department that houses PPE.
-The intersectionality of the program has allowed him to discover and pursue a diverse set of interests, like education equity, climate justice, game theory, and mutual aid.
+Benjamin Cooper Gould was a member of the first class of students to enter Northeastern as a PPE major.
+The intersectionality of the program has allowed him to discover and pursue a diverse set of interests.
 Between his academic pursuits and the opportunities that he had outside the classroom, he has gained a strong sense of social responsibility, in addition to the tools with which to affect meaningful change in the fields that have become passions for him.

-Cooper has been a PPE Peer Mentor, and he has also served as the PPE representative on the CSSH Student Advisory Council for three years.
+He was a PPE Peer Mentor, and also served as the PPE representative on the CSSH Student Advisory Council for three years.